Maartz/huffman_encoding/README.md

 # Huffman Encoding Project

-This project is a deliberate practice exercise to become more familiar with memory-managed languages, specifically using the Zig programming language.
-The challenge tackled here is implementing a Huffman Encoder/Decoder, an idea inspired by the coding challenge found [here](https://codingchallenges.fyi/challenges/challenge-huffman/#the-challenge---building-a-huffman-encoderdecoder).
+A complete Huffman encoder/decoder implementation in Zig.
+This project is a deliberate practice exercise to become more familiar with low-level programming and memory management, inspired by the coding challenge found [here](https://codingchallenges.fyi/challenges/challenge-huffman/#the-challenge---building-a-huffman-encoderdecoder).

+## Features

+- Full Huffman compression and decompression
+- Binary tree serialization/deserialization
+- Bit-level I/O operations
+- Dynamic buffer management
+- Works on any file type (optimized for text)

 ## Requirements

+- Zig 0.15.2 or later

-To compile and run this project, you must have Zig installed from the `@master` branch.
-You can install Zig by following the instructions from the official [Zig website](https://ziglang.org/download/).
+Install Zig by following the instructions from the official [Zig website](https://ziglang.org/download/).

-## Compilation
+## Build

-To compile the project, simply run:

 ```sh
 zig build